 While we explain our methodology for estimating phantom ETF and underlying shares in detail in Appendix A, in this subsection, we summarize our approach.
 As described above, the number of phantom ETF shares is simply the difference between the total number of ETF shares held by investors and the actual number of ETF shares created and outstanding.
 How can these two numbers differ?
 If existing shares of the ETF are sold short to other investors, this effectively increases the total number of shares held by investors.
-In other words, the number of ETF shares sold short is equal to the number of phantom ETF shares.
-Matching the daily ETF shares outstanding data to the biweekly ETF short interest data from Compustat, we estimate the phantom ETF shares.21 The summary statistics for ETF shares outstanding, shares held short and short interest ratio are given in Panel C of Table 1.
+In other words, the number of ETF shares outstanding data to the biweekly ETF short interest data from Compustat, we estimate the phantom ETF shares.22 The summary statistics for ETF shares outstanding, shares held short and short interest ratio are given in Panel C of Table 1.